hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 }
 ```

-This is dishonest, crooked, lying, despicable and fraudulent.
+This is dishonest, crooked, fraudulent, and despicable!

 But let's say `MineBitCoin` is intended behaviour, how would you make `LengthIsOdd` honest?
-Maybe `bool LengthIsOddAndMineBitCoin(string str)`?
+Maybe resort to naming, the ultimate solution?
+Tada! `bool LengthIsOddAndMineBitCoin(string str)`?

 Possibly not!
-The long name is yelling for separation, but of what?
+Naming gurus will point out, a long name screams for separation, but separation of what?
+Of side-effects!

 This is something we really should talk A LOT MORE about (instead of wasting time bickering about vague contraptions like SOLID or design patterns):

 **Side-effects should NOT mix up with decision making.**

-This is actually very easy to follow, for the above example, we should get,
+Don't let the imperatives scare you.
+This is actually very easy to follow, for the above example, we simple do,

 ```CSharp
 MineBitCoin();      // <-- moved out of LengthIsOdd